IsaccBarker/Greatness/docs/examples/index.md

 greatness script assign ~/.astrid.data names.lua # Don't provide the full name to the script file
 ```

 Bang!
-Now run `greatness jog` to rerun the script files, or `greatness pull` will do it for you if you push and repull.
+Now run `great jog` to rerun the script files, or `great pull` will do it for you if you push and repull.

 ## Packing
 In order to push your dotfiles to a remote, you must first pack them: